reyazat/product-management-panel/README.md

 ## Installation

-To install the Management Panel, follow these steps:
+To install the Product Management Panel, follow these steps:

 1. Clone the repository: